Lew Hayman: Returns to the Argonauts

 Hayman's career outside of football was short-lived, as he became managing director of the Argonauts in 1956.
 Despite his previous success as head coach, the Argonauts were largely reduced to being Eastern Conference doormats through this period, finishing last in their division nine times in 11 years from 1956 to 1966 before returning to respectability.
 During that time, Hayman also became team president.
 He was elected president of the CFL in 1969 and served a one-year term.

 After John Barrow was made general manager of the Argonauts in 1972, Hayman was given the title of executive consultant.
-He was planning to retire when the season ended, but was persuaded by owner John Bassett to sign a three-year contract as team president, followed by 10 years as vice-chairman and director.
+He was planning to retire when the season ended, but was persuaded by owner John W. H. Bassett to sign a three-year contract as team president, followed by 10 years as vice-chairman and director.
 Hayman again became president of the Argonauts in 1979 and remained in that role until he was succeeded by Ralph Sazio during the 1981 season.
 He died in 1984 at age 75.

 Hayman was elected to the Canadian Football Hall of Fame in 1975.
 The CFL award presented to the outstanding Canadian player in the East Division is called the Lew Hayman Trophy.
 In 2004, he was inducted into the International Jewish Sports Hall of Fame.